numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. todo::
 	* ECDF and uniform pick of a problem
-	* log ART can be read on the ECDF graphs [requires some assumptions]
+	* log aRT can be read on the ECDF graphs [requires some assumptions]
 	* The Different Plots Provided by the COCO Platform
-		* ART Scaling Graphs
+		* aRT Scaling Graphs
-		  The ART scaling graphs present the average running time to reach a certain 			precision (relative target)
+		  The aRT scaling graphs present the average running time to reach a certain 			precision (relative target)
 		  divided by the dimension versus the dimension.
 Hence an horizontal line means a linear scaling with respect to the dimension.
-		* ART Loss graphs
+		* aRT Loss graphs
 		* Best 2009: actually now I am puzzled on this Best 2009

-	  algorithm (I know what is the ART of the best 2009, but I have doubts on how we display the ECDF of the best 2009
+	  algorithm (I know what is the aRT of the best 2009, but I have doubts on how we display the ECDF of the best 2009